touying-typ/touying/src/utils.typ

 ///
 /// Example: `#alternatives-fn(start: 2, count: 7, subslide => { numbering("(i)", subslide) })`
 ///
-/// - `start` is the starting subslide number.
+/// - start (int): The starting subslide number.
 Default is `1`.
 ///
-/// - `end` is the ending subslide number.
+/// - end (int, none): The ending subslide number.
 Default is `none`.
 ///
-/// - `count` is the number of subslides.
+/// - count (int, none): The number of subslides.
 Default is `none`.
 ///
-/// - `position` is the position of the content.
+/// - position (string): The position of the content.
 Default is `bottom + left`.
 ///
-/// - `stretch` is a boolean indicating whether the content should be stretched to the maximum width and height.
+/// - stretch (boolean): A boolean indicating whether the content should be stretched to the maximum width and height.
 Default is `true`.
 ///
-///   Important: If you use a zero-length content like context expression, you should set `stretch: false`.
+///   Important: If you use a zero-length content like a context expression, you should set `stretch: false`.
+///
+/// -> content
 #let alternatives-fn(
   self: none,
   start: 1,